Justinianus2001/Justinianus2001/README.md

-*Quote of the Day (01/19/2022):*
+*Quote of the Day (01/21/2022):*

-_**Time to improve is limited.
-The clock is always on and doesn't care if you don't feel like it.
-Someone else does and they're passing you by.**_
+_**I think it is often easier to make progress on mega-ambitious dreams.
+Since no one else is crazy enough to do it, you have little competition.
+In fact, there are so few people this crazy that I feel like I know them all by first name.**_

-William James Moore
+Larry Page